dvincentwest/radie/README.md

     -   Qt-based Gui Viewer with Drag and Drop handling of files and data-set comparison
 -   Extensible because (nearly) everything is a plugin
-    -   DataStructure subclasses specify structured data (add-your-own!)
+    -   StructuredDataFrame subclasses specify structured data (add-your-own!)
     -   Custom Visualizations of Structured Data, based on whatever fits into QMdiSubwindow (I use PyQtGraph)